Spain, e-commerce and logistics

 Logistics

 There are many couriers and shipping companies offering to ship to Spain, as well as many major online markets.
-However, it says to shop around to find the best rates.
+However, it pays to shop around to find the best rates.
 Other factors, such as delivery times and customer service may be of equal importance to you and your business, so we'd always recommend looking at the full picture.

-You can familiarise yourself with the weights and prices of sending a package to Spain using our helpful shipping rates chart .
+You can familiarise yourself with the weights and prices of sending a package to Spain using our helpful shipping rates chart.

 Keep in mind: